jsfowles/vite-starter/docs/TAILWINDCSS_TUTORIAL.md

 };
 ```

-The `content` array should point to your HTML file and any file where you plan to use Tailwind CSS classes.
+The `content` array should point to our HTML file and any file where we plan to use Tailwind CSS classes.

 The `theme` object can be used to extend Tailwind's default configuration.
-For example, you can add new colors or modify the spacing/sizing scale.
+For example, we can add new colors or modify the spacing/sizing scale.

-The `plugins` array can be used to add Tailwind CSS plugins to your configuration.
+The `plugins` array can be used to add Tailwind CSS plugins to our configuration.

-## Using Tailwind CSS in your components
+## Using Tailwind CSS in our components

-You can use Tailwind CSS classes directly in your JSX:
+We can use Tailwind CSS classes directly in our JSX:

 ```jsx
 function Component() {